Kapernikov/tech-session-visual-odometry/README.md

 - The third and final option is to install a virtual machine image containing an Ubuntu 18.04 OS with all required libraries.

-*Warning: Installation via Docker or Virtual Machine has the disadvantage of slower execution of the gazebo robot simulator and possible of the visual odometry/slam algorithms due to reduced frame rate and update frequency.*

 Recommendation:
 - Native installation for Ubuntu/Debian/Arch Linux users
 - Docker installation for non-Ubuntu/Debian/Arch Linux users